ulkajs/ulkajs.github.io/src/docs/plugins.md

 ## What are plugins ?

-Plugins are scripts that lets you to customize, add features.
+Plugins are powerful extensions that enhance the functionality of Ulka.
+They allow you to customize and modify the site generation process at specific stages.

 ## Using plugins